 Some have even gone as far as comparing cheese to crack.

-The truth is that vegans still indulge in all the cheesy goodness that we’re all shamelessly addicted to.
+The truth is that vegans still indulge in all the cheesy goodness that we’re all shamelessly anddicted to.

 How so?
 Vegan cheese.

-There’s just one largely important thing to remember about vegan cheese: Some will blow your mind, but others can turn you off of non-dairy cheese forever.
+There’s just one largely important thing to remember about plant-based cheeses: Some will blow your mind, but others can turn you off of non-dairy cheese forever.

 To experience vegan cheese the right way, stick to these tried and true brands and recipes.